 [20:03] Criticism is essential - the main advice to healthcare startups

 Ivan Dunskiy: Hmm.
 And why, right.
 So there's a question why they need to do that to spend their money and time.
 So for those startups that are trying to build an app for healthcare for physicians, what advice can you give to them?
-Like how they can market their product, how they convenience those busy professionals to try it?
+How they can market their product, and how they convenience those busy professionals to try it?

 Joshua Landy: I think the hardest thing is to prevent yourself from being convinced that your idea is already a good one when you start.
 And I don't mean this to be rude or mean, but most of the ideas that I hear from young entrepreneurs for healthcare are not good.
 They're not good ideas because they haven't been criticized by somebody who works in healthcare.

-One of the smartest and most successful investors I've ever met Once said that his name is Bill Burley, by the way, he's a phenomenal business coach.
+One of the smartest and most successful investors I've ever met, his name is Bill Burley, by the way, he's a phenomenal business coach.
 But he's also an investor who's been very successful in the United States with his company, benchmark capital.

-They're one of the best performing VCs of all time.
+They're one of the best-performing VCs of all time.
 He once wrote that what you need to accumulate is demand, not supply.
-And most people think about only supply, right?
+And most people think about only supply.
 This is how we're going to get a huge pile of these things that we're going to sell to doctors.
 Like, okay.
-That's great but I would much rather have a lineup of doctors waiting to buy something I don't have, rather than have something that I have to go out and get people to buy.
+That's great, but I would much rather have a lineup of doctors waiting to buy something I don't have, rather than have something that I have to go out and get people to buy.

 Ivan Dunskiy: Yeah, of course.
 And that's interesting that you mentioned that it is especially relevant for healthcare.
 So why do you think so?
 Why do you think it's different in some way from other industries?